Setting Your Colleague's Salary. Each Month. Using An App.

 Salary app

 The score, by the way, isn’t really a score.
-It’s based on a normal distribution (bell-curve).
+It’s based on a normal distribution (bell curve).
 This means if I give a person an 8, another a 9, and a third a 10, then 9 is the mean.
 So 8 kind of sucks in this case, even though it’s a high number.
 So it’s not about the actual numbers, but on a comparison between colleagues.

-All the normal distribution scores from different colleagues are collected each day, averaged out over the month, to give a final score for the month.
+All the normal distribution scores from different colleagues are collected each day, and averaged out over the month, to give a final score for the month.

 Why 600 euros?
 Because a part-time worker receives a little more than that right now, and since we don’t look at input anymore with this app, we have to account for that.
 When the minimum is known, we also know the maximum possible salary.
 This is the difference between the average salary and 600 euros, added to the average salary.
 As the average salary changes each month, so will the maximum possible amount.